Meet Babson’s New Dean of Faculty: Donna Stoddard

 “My hope here is that every student should have a faculty mentor, someone they can talk to,” says Stoddard, a professor of information technology management.

-That relationship, between a professor and a young person about to set off into their adult lives, can be a meaningful one.
+That relationship, between a professor and a young person about to set off into their adult life, can be a meaningful one.
 “A faculty member can change the trajectory of a student’s life,” Stoddard says.
 “The faculty can make all the difference.”

 Stoddard recently was named the dean of faculty at Babson.
 It’s an important role.
 The focus of Stoddard’s new job is in the very title itself: the faculty.
 She will be an advisor, supporter, and cheerleader for Babson’s more than 200 full- and part-time faculty members.